glscene/GLScene/Examples/AdvDemos/Earth/Readme.txt

 The only technical part lies with the atmospheric effect, which is raytraced on key points, and then interpolated in between.
-Yes, I know earth atmosphere's is much thinner, but a thicker atmosphere looks better :)
+Yes, the earth atmosphere's is much thinner, but a thicker atmosphere looks better :)

 Requirements: